mdiazp/apisigenu/README.md

 About swagger ui
-* Download de swagger specification of postgrest api, convert json to yaml and put the file in /etc/apisigenu/apisigenu_doc/swagger.yaml
+* Download de swagger specification of postgrest api, convert json to yaml and put the file in /etc/apisigenu/apisigenu_doc/swagger.yaml# apisigenu